Paralinkz/haunt-map/README.md

-# 👻 Interactive Haunted Map
+# 👻 Haunt Map

-An interactive web application that generates mysterious and haunted locations with paranormal stories and activities.
+A web application that generates mysterious and haunted locations with paranormal stories and activities.

 ## 🌟 Features

-- **Interactive Map Interface**: Click and explore haunted locations on a visual map
+- **Map Interface**: Click and explore haunted locations on a visual map
 - **Generated Content**: Each location features unique paranormal stories and activities
 - **Customizable Filters**: Choose by region, location type, and paranormal activity level
 - **Responsive Design**: Works perfectly on desktop, tablet, and mobile devices